spm/spm-docs/docs/tutorials/fmri_preprocessing/segmentation.md

 ## Segmentation

+Segmentation splits an image into individual tissue types.

 ??? info "Why segment my data?"
     Segmentation refers to separating your data into different tissue types.
-Segmentation in SPM is done based on probability maps of six tissues: grey matter, white matter, cerebrospinal fluid, non-brain soft tissuesm skull, and other (representing anything not captured by the previous maps).
+Segmentation in SPM is done based on probability maps of six tissues: grey matter, white matter, cerebrospinal fluid, non-brain soft tissues, skull, and other (representing anything not captured by the previous maps).
 Knowing which voxels in your image belong to which tissue type can improve [normalisation](./normalisation.md).

     For a thorough overview of issues related to segmentation, see the SPM book: